ahmed-shehataa/Android-Roadmap/README.md

 **:point_right: `Go a head and build a project and use the tools that you learned in basic level and Intermediate part 1&2`**

 ## Advanced part 1:
-Alirght, you need to add some more features for your app like playing music, integrate google maps into your app, push notification remotly and more..
+Alirght, you need to add some more features for your app like playing music, integrate google maps into your app, push notification remotely and more..
 #### :clipboard: Resources:
 Advanced Android App Development
 [check this](https://mena.udacity.com/course/advanced-android-app-development--ud855)